Kwangjong/CSCheatSheet/README.md

 # Author
+me. all implementations and visual aids are made by me.
-me. -- If you find any mistakes (syntax, logic, or grammar), criticisms are always welcomed!
+-- If you find any mistakes (syntax, logic, or grammar), criticisms are always welcomed!
 Feel free to reach out to me here: choikj0903@gmail.com